nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The proposed sort mechanism is facilitated by `UniquePersonList`.

 Step 1.
 The Coach launches the application for the first time.
-The AddressBook is initialised.
+The `AddressBook` is initialised.

 Step 2.
 The Coach keys in some athletes and their details with the `add` method.

 Step 3.
 After adding his athletes, the Coach wants to view his athletes in alphabetical order, so he wants to sort them by name in ascending order.

 Step 4.
 The Coach then decides to execute the command `sort 1`.

+<div style="page-break-after: always;"></div>

 #### Design considerations: